mauricemolli/Ringberg_Generic/docs/content/logistics.md

 Ringberg castle provides breakfast, lunch, dinner and coffee breaks on site (no dinner on Sunday and Friday!).
 These are part of the workshop fee.

-## <i class="fa-solid fa-whiskey-glass"></i> Workshop outing

-On Wednesday afternoon we will go on a guided tour of the [Liedschreiber destillery](https://liedschreiber.com/) (incl. a tasting)!
-Some information about the tour:
-> During a tour of our distillery you can learn about the production of our noble brandies and fine liqueurs.
-> On the basis of the distillation plant, which is in operation during the tour,
-> visitors learn about the sequence of high-quality processes from the exquisite fruit to the noble distillate
-> and facts worth knowing about contemporary distillation technology.
-> During the subsequent tasting in the cozy tasting room with a view of the magnificent alpine scenery,
-> enjoy the delicacies from the wide range of products.
-> Cheese from regional production and fresh bread are served in a convivial atmosphere.

-The guided tour, including tasting, lasts about 1 1/2 to 2 hours and costs €20 per person + €10 for the bus ride.

 ## <i class="fa-solid fa-beer-mug-empty"></i> Workshop dinner

 Our hosts at the castle will welcome us to a Bavarian style dinner on Wednesday evening.